guilhermesimoes/guilhermesimoes.github.io/_drafts/classes-considered-harmful.md

 layout:   post
 title:    "Classes considered harmful when authoring a JavaScript library"
 date:     2023-05-26 16:00:45 +0000
+image:
+  hero:   true
+  path:   /assets/images/class-system.png
+  alt:    "Drawing representing the class system of a feudal society.
+There's a king, a queen, a bishop, and some nobles."
 ---

 Let me start by saying I'm the biggest [OOP] fan.
 I love Ruby.
 I have a copy of [POODR] on my bookcase.
 I look back fondly to the times of `React.createClass({ mixins: [MyMixin], ... })`.
 I loathe HOCs and hooks and whatever patterns [FP] zealots have been trying to push for the past couple of years.
 However, classes and OOP may not always be the best approach.